Top blog articles

 How often does your pool need replastering?

-While some experts say you’d ideally need to replaster your pool every five to seven years, that time period can be stretched to almost 20 years.
+While some experts suggest pool owners ideally need to replaster their pool every five to seven years, that period can be stretched to almost 20 years.
 The lifespan of your pool plaster depends on how often you clean your pool, the pH levels of the swimming pool water, and general maintenance.

 Of course, stop-gap measures exist, including patchwork and in some cases, adding a layer of plaster over the existing one.
 However, you will eventually need to hunker down and pay for a professional swimming pool replastering.